-To conclude, the traditional instructional approach to teacher education based on the technical-rational model of knowledge generation has been criticized as inappropriate for developing preservice teachers’ understanding of how theory unfolds in the practical world (e.g., Korthagen, 2001).
+To conclude, the traditional instructional approach to teacher education, based on the technical-rational model of knowledge generation, has been criticized as being inappropriate for developing pre-service teachers’ understanding of how theory unfolds in the practical world (e.g., Korthagen, 2001).
 To bridge this theory-practice gap, LFTB has been applied quite extensively in teacher preparatory programs around the world, especially in North America (Dean, 1999; Edens, 2000; Edwards & Hammer, 2006; Goodnough, 2003).
-The current study’s findings reframe the learning-from-teachers behaviors' focus, thus reinterpreting the instructional framework of teacher education programs to include learning from students behaviors too.
-Although learning from students behaviors has been perceived as the enemy of experimentation and innovation (Levitt & March, 1996), the deliberate choice to integrate learning from students behaviors and teachers behaviors may nurture the practical wisdom necessary to work in dynamic school contexts.
+The current study’s findings reframe the learning-from-teacher behavior focus to an instructional framework of teacher education programs that additionally include learning from student behavior.
+Although learning from students’ behaviors has been perceived as the enemy of experimentation and innovation (Levitt & March, 1996), the deliberate choice to integrate learning from student and teacher behavior may nurture the practical wisdom necessary to work in dynamic school contexts.

+Study Limitations

-Limitation of the study The limitations of this work need to be acknowledged.
-First, we could not test the contribution of learning solely from students behaviors (as compared to learning solely from teachers behaviors) to the improvement in the two dependent constructs (MSK teaching and students MSK achivments).
-As teacher education programs in Israel have been primarily centered on LFTB orientation, testing the contribution of learning solely from students behaviors to the improvement in the two dependent constructs was not allowed by the higher education institutions.
+The limitations of this work need to be acknowledged.
+First, we could not test the contribution of learning solely from students’ behaviors (as compared to learning solely from teachers’ behaviors) to the improvement in the two dependent constructs (MSK teaching and students MSK achievements).
+As teacher education programs in Israel have been primarily centered on LFTB, testing the contribution of learning solely from students’ behaviors was not permitted by the higher education institutions.

-Second, the present study did not include a control group of preservice teachers who did not use any reflective method.
-Instead, we assessed the dependent constructs (preservice teaching of MSK and their students' MSK) at the beginning of the practical teaching period and found no significant differences between the two PV groups.
-Third, in the two groups that integrated PV prompts / instruction into both teachers and students behaviors in the lesson, the PV process was initiated by probing teachers behaviors first and students behaviors second.
-We did not include groups conducting an analysis of students behaviors first, followed by teachers behaviors.
-Thus, the current findings cannot inform us regarding the patterns of interaction and mutual influences between LFTB and LFSB.
-Fourth, in this quasi-experimental design the low numbers of participants and logistical requirements limited the randomization process, enabling only random assignment of each location to one of the two conditions instead of random assignment of participants to conditions.
+Second, the present study did not include a control group of pre-service teachers who did not use any reflective method.
+Instead, we assessed the dependent constructs (pre-service teachers’ teaching of MSK and their students’ MSK) at the beginning of the practical teaching period and found no significant differences between the two PV groups.
+Third, in the two groups that integrated PV prompts / instruction of both teachers’ and students’ behaviors into the lesson, the PV process was conducted by probing teachers’ behaviors first and students’ behaviors second.
+We did not include groups that analyzed students’ behaviors first, followed by teachers’ behaviors.
+Thus, the current findings cannot be used to describe the patterns of interaction and mutual influences between LFTB and LFSB.
+Fourth, in this quasi-experimental design, the relatively small sample of participants, in addition to the logistical requirements, limited the randomization process, enabling only random assignment of each location to one of the two conditions instead of random assignment of participants to conditions.

 References